Langton49/LinkedIn_Queens_Clone/README.md

 To make the UI responsive with user actions, I used an 8x8 integer matrix to keep track of where the user had performed specific actions.
 Actions include: placing a queen, eliminating a block by placing a cross and removing a queen.
 Each user action would change the value of different buttons depending on what the user does.
 For example, when a user places a queen by double clicking, the colony into which that queen is place is 'eliminated' (crosses are placed on all buttons in the colony).
 Internally, there is a check to see which colony the queen was placed and to add 1 to the integer matrix to all numbers with the same assigned coordinates.

 #### Everything Else
-Once the main game components were achieved I went ahead and coded other parts of the program, such as win conditions, helper functions, and other things.
+Once the main game components were achieved I went ahead and coded other parts of the program, such as win conditions, helper functions, and a button to reveal a queen on the gameboard.

 ## How To Run
 1. Clone this repo: